jlorich/presentations/rails_refactoring/slides.md

   - Liskov substitution principle
     - Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program (See design by contract)
   - Interface segregation principle
-    - No client should be forced to depend on methods it does not use
+    - No client should be forced to implement methods it does not need
   - Dependency inversion principle
-    - One should “Depend upon Abstractions.
-Do not depend upon concretion (See Dependency Injection)
+    - One should depend upon abstractions, notconcretion (See Dependency Injection)

 ## Obese models are not SOLID
-  - Breaking the single responsibility principle all over
+  - Breaking the single responsibility principle
   - Often highly dependent on other code
-  - Too many specific features to be extended
+  - Too many specific features to be reasonably extended
   - Too many specific features to be substituted